 Headliners Luncheon: CDC director Robert Redfield to address immunization

 Dr. Robert Redfield, director, Centers for Disease Control & Prevention (CDC), will speak at a National Press Club Headliners luncheon on Oct.
 16 to address importance of immunization as winter flu season begins.
-Wharton Club members & guests invited.
+Wharton Club members & guests invited.--CANCELLED

 - Dr. Robert Redfield, director of the Centers for Disease Control and Prevention (CDC), will speak at a National Press Club Headliners luncheon on Oct.
 16 to address the importance of immunization as the winter flu season begins.